Airwallex

 Airwallex is a multinational financial technology company providing financial services.
-Founded in 2015 in Melbourne, Australia and currently headquartered in Singapore, the company's platform provides global payments through its application programming interface (API) and proprietary financial infrastructure.
+Founded in 2015 in Melbourne, Australia, and dual headquartered in Singapore and San Francisco, the company's platform provides global payments through its application programming interface (API), web app, and proprietary financial infrastructure.
 Services and products include business accounts, expense cards, and payroll, among others.
 It expanded into investment products in 2023.
 Airwallex is Australia's third technology unicorn company overall.
-With a valuation of US$6.2 billion in May 2025, it has raised $1.2 billion in total funding.
+With a valuation of US$8 billion in December 2025, it has raised $1.5 billion in total funding.

 History

-Founding and growth (2015–2018)
+Founding and growth

 Airwallex was created in 2015 in Melbourne, Australia by five co-founders.
 At the time, software engineer Jack Zhang and architect Max Li had invested in a coffee shop in Melbourne, and were finding cross-border payments for imports to be costly and time-consuming for a small company.
-Zhang was involved in designing the digital forex trading platforms for the National Australia Bank (NAB) and Australia and New Zealand Banking Group Limited (ANZ), and was inspired to provide a simple, cheaper service to small and midsize businesses.
+Zhang was involved in designing the digital forex trading platforms for the National Australia Bank (NAB) and Australia and New Zealand Banking Group Limited (ANZ).
 Zhang and Li partnered with Lucy Liu and Xijing Dai, fellow alumni from the University of Melbourne, as well as Ki-Lok Wong.
 With the founders investing a combined $1 million, roles included Zhang as CEO, Liu as president, Li as head of design, Dai as chief technology officer, and Wong as principal architect.

-The Airwallex platform was developed to lower consumer costs for cross-border payments, and was launched in a closed beta trial stage in 2015.
+The Airwallex platform was developed to lower business costs for cross-border payments, and was launched in a closed beta trial stage in 2015.
 The company built a proprietary network with banks, such as Standard Chartered, DBS Bank and the Industrial and Commercial Bank of China, to handle local transactions.
 ANZ began providing transactional services to Airwallex in 2017, with both MasterCard's Send platform and Tencent's WeRemit service powered by Airwallex.
 In 2018, Airwallex moved its headquarters from Melbourne to Hong Kong and turned down a US$1 billion acquisition bid by Stripe.
 Airwallex closed the "second-largest fundraising round in Australian start-up history" in July 2018, netting $80 million.